 The route for the ABP Newport Marathon was devised by double Olympic marathon runner Steve Brace.
-It offers iconic landmarks, including the city’s Transporter Bridge, historic Castle, Victorian city centre, modern riverfront and International Sports Village as well as the stunning natural scenery and coastal wildlife of the nearby Gwent Levels.
+Its flat and fast course offers iconic city centre landmarks as well as the stunning natural scenery and coastal wildlife of the nearby Gwent Levels.

 It boasts one of the flattest marathon courses around – ideal for first timers or those looking for a fast time.
-This has translated into a lot of good performances, with 70% of finishers in the race’s history claiming a PB.
+This has translated into fast times, with nearly 70% of finishers in the race’s history claiming a PB.

-The races start and finish on Newport’s vibrant riverfront, with runners kick-starting their marathon journey with a new city centre loop, heading north up Usk Way and Skinner Street – taking in the iconic Newport Market, Victorian High Street and historic Newport Castle.
+The races start and finish on Newport’s vibrant riverfront, with runners kick-starting their marathon journey with a parade loop of the city centre, heading north up Usk Way and Skinner Street – taking in the traditional Victorian Market, High Street and historic Castle before returning down Usk Way and back past the start line, which will still be buzzing with spectators.

-Upon leaving the city centre, the marathon course will now includes a loop of Newport’s International Sports Village, which is home to the Geraint Thomas National Velodrome, Newport Stadium and Dragon Park – and even feature a lap of the athletics track.
+Upon leaving the city centre, the marathon course includes a loop of Newport’s International Sports Village, which is home to the Geraint Thomas National Velodrome, Newport Stadium and Dragon Park – and even features a lap of the athletics track!

-The marathon course enoys the stunning natural scenery and flat roads of the Gwent Levels, but no longer stretches as far east as Monmouthshire, instead turning around at the medieval village of Redwick before a loop around the Newport Wetlands and Goldcliff areas.
+The marathon course enoys the stunning natural scenery and flat roads of the Gwent Levels, but no longer stretches as far east as Monmouthshire as it did prior to 2024, instead turning around at the medieval village of Redwick before a loop around the Newport Wetlands and Goldcliff areas.

 The ABP Newport Marathon has been measured by a AUKCM Grade 1/IAAF/AIMS Grade B Course Measurer and your finish time result will count towards any good for age or qualifying time criteria.